-- The Zoom Level, or magnification, is displayed in the lower left corner of the display.
+- The Zoom Level, or magnification, is displayed in the top left corner of the display.
 Press the + or - ZOOM keys to increase or decrease the zoom level. - The Zoomed View is displayed on the left side of the screen.
 As the depth changes, the zoomed view updates automatically. - The Full Range View is displayed on the right side of the screen.
-The Full Range View includes the Zoom Preview Box, which shows where the zoomed view is in relation to the full range view. - The Upper and Lower Depth Range numbers indicate the high and low range of the water which is being viewed. - Freeze Frame Use the 4-WAY Cursor Control key to freeze the display and move the cursor over a sonar return.
-The depth of the sonar return will be displayed at the bottom of the screen in the cursor information box.
+The Full Range View includes the Zoom Preview Box, which shows where the zoomed view is in relation to the full range view. - The Upper and Lower Depth Range numbers indicate the high and low range of the water which is being viewed. - Digital Readouts shown on the display will change based on the Select Readouts settings or the optional-purchase accessories attached (see Setup Menu Tab: Select Readouts). - Freeze Frame: Use the 4-WAY Cursor Control key to freeze the display and move the cursor over a sonar return.
+The depth of the sonar return will be displayed at the top of the screen in the cursor dialog box.